How to put up curtains

 What you’ll need

-• Wall plugs suitable for your wall type
+• wall plugs that are suitable for your wall type

 You’ll also need curtains and a curtain pole, which may come with its own brackets.